My advice to architecture students on getting ready for the future

 A few days ago, I had the great fortune of being invited to CEPT in Ahmedabad.
 My interactions with the extremely talented students there were energizing for me personally.
 In the time since that visit to Ahmedabad, I’ve been thinking about the discussions I had.
 I realized that there were some common threads with the interactions that I have had previously with architecture students in other places too.

 If we look at the world of architecture pragmatically, an architect's ultimate aim is to turn his or her vision into reality.
 For this, stalwarts like Frank Lloyd Wright used 2D and pencil drafting for designing their masterpieces.
 Frank Gehry, on the other hand, used 3D modeling tools.
 The objective was the same.
-The path to reach them were different.
+The path to reach them was different.

-The past couple of decades has seen such a proliferation of technology that now we can hardly imagine a world without tech.
+The past couple of decades have seen such a proliferation of technology that now we can hardly imagine a world without tech.
 Whatever we do, technology seems to come up with a better way, or at least an easier and more convenient way, of doing things.
 Clearly, nothing has made a more defining impact on the everyday lives of the people as technology.
 The world of architecture is no different and technology has fundamentally changed the way we do things.
-In my career in architecture that spans over 25 years, I’ve benefited from adopting technology much of the time.
+In my career in architecture which spans over 25 years, I’ve benefited from adopting technology much of the time.
 Over that span, I’ve gone from 2D AutoCAD to using 3D modeling tools.
 I can claim that I have been an active witness to the benefits that technology brings to architectural design.

 When it comes to the construction industry, we can see the immense progress this industry has made.
 Once upon a time, this industry wouldn’t be seen as the space that lent itself easily to new-age, disruptive technology.
 Time has proven otherwise.
 Today, there are a multitude of options being employed by this industry to speed up project execution as there are a plethora of options in building materials.
 Construction technology is being employed extensively to not only drive sustainability but also make project management and execution smoother and more streamlined.
 Extensive research is driving the emergence of new building materials such as self-healing concrete to reflective self-cooling paint.
 Modular and pre-fabrication (prefab) construction methods are being employed to produce buildings in lesser time and technologies such as BIM (Building Information Modelling) are helping the industry with better planning and design, reduced costs of errors, prefabrication support, and savings on materials.

 I have come to believe that most students struggle to resolve two dilemmas - first, does form follow function or function follow form?
-The other one being, is architecture an artistic science or a scientific art?
+The other one is architecture an artistic science or a scientific art?
 I believe we need to add one more question to this list – “Does technology aid creativity or kill it?”

 With the wave of change coming across in this industry, I feel that the education system needs to keep pace with the pace of technology adoption.
 We, therefore, need to enable students to explore new design tools which aid visualization.
 While creating an aesthetic edifice is essential it is equally important to make students aware of all the technology options that can play a role in making the design executable and operational.
 This holistic approach can perhaps be emphasized more in today’s architectural education, more so at the undergrad level.